Cranes Fighting in the Snow

 Model photographs by David Myers

-The necklace will also form part of Jewellery Now: the curators’ edit an exhibition of cutting edge contemporary jewellery at Ruthin Craft Centre 5 July – 21 September 2025
+Cranes Fighting in the Snow can be seen in the flesh at Jewellery Now: the curators’ edit an exhibition of cutting edge contemporary jewellery at Ruthin Craft Centre 5 July – 21 September 2025

 Pencil study of a pangolin tail by John Moore